The Best CBD Gummies: What are the Benefits?

-We’re often asked “Can CBD show up on a drug test?”
-This is a fairly common question -- and for good reason.
+We’re often asked, “Can CBD show up on a drug test?”
+This is a fairly common question -- and for a good reason.

 The short answer is no. There should not be enough THC in a legal CBD gummy to show up on a standard drug panel.
 There are a few caveats here that make the simple answer a bit more complicated:

 - If you’re not using pure, high-quality CBD products, they may have more THC in them than you think.